Trane Heating Call Not Reaching Indoor Unit

 • Step 5 – Reset furnace: Turn power off to the furnace for 5 minutes, then restore power to clear lockouts.

-• Step 6 – If W signal is present but no heat: The furnace control board, gas valve, or electric heat relays may be faulty and require professional service.
+• Step 6 – If the W signal is present but no heat: The furnace control board, gas valve, or electric heat relays may be faulty and require professional service.

 Advertisements